-- Determine wages for each Attendant not to exceed the rate established by the Department. - d.
+- d.
 Determine the required qualifications for Attendants. - e.
 Recruit, hire and manage Attendants. - f.
 Complete employment reference checks on Attendants. - g.
 Train Attendants to meet the Member's needs.
-When necessary to meet the goals of the ASMP, the Member/AR shall verify that each Attendant has been or will be trained in all necessary health maintenance activities before the Attendant provides direct care to the Member. - h.
+When necessary to meet the goals of the ASMP, the Member/AR shall verify that each Attendant has been or will be trained in all necessary health maintenance activities prior to performance by the Attendant before the Attendant provides direct care to the Member. - h.
 Terminate Attendants when necessary, including when an Attendant is not meeting the Member's needs. - i.
 Operates as the Attendant's legal employer of record. - j.
 Complete necessary employment-related functions through the Financial Management Services (FMS) Contractor, including hiring and termination of Attendants and employer-related paperwork necessary to obtain an employer tax ID. - k.
 Ensure all Attendant employment documents have been completed and accepted by the FMS Contractor prior to beginning Attendant services. - I. Follow all relevant laws and regulations applicable to the supervision of Attendants. - m.
 Explain the role of the FMS Contractor to the Attendant. - n.
 Budget for Attendant care within the established monthly and CDASS Certification Period Allocation.
 Services that exceed the Member's monthly CDASS Allocation by 30% or higher are not allowed and cannot be authorized by the Member or AR for reimbursement through the FMS Contractor. - o.
 Authorize Attendant to perform services allowed through CDASS. - p.
 Ensure all Attendants required to utilize Electronic Visit Verification (EVV) are trained and complete EVV for services rendered.
-Timesheets shall reflect time worked and capture all required data points to maintain compliance with Section 8.001, et seq. - q.
+Timesheets shall be reviewed and reflect time worked and capture that all required data points are captured to maintain compliance with Section 8.001, et seq. - g.
 Review all Attendant timesheets and statements for accuracy of time worked, completeness, and Member/AR and Attendant signatures.
 Timesheets shall reflect actual time spent providing CDASS. - r.
 Review and submit approved Attendant timesheets to the FMS by the established timelines for submission of timesheets for Attendant reimbursement. - s.
-Authorize the FMS Contractor to make any changes in the Attendant wages. - t.
+Authorize the FMS Contractor to make any changes in the Attendant wages.

+- t.
 Understand that misrepresentations or false statements may result in administrative penalties, criminal prosecution, and/or termination from CDASS.
-Member/AR is responsible for assuring timesheets submitted are not altered in any way and that any misrepresentations are immediately reported to the FMS Contractor.

-- u.
-Complete and manage all paperwork and maintain employment records. - v.
+Member/AR is responsible for assuring timesheets submitted are not altered in any way and that any misrepresentations are immediately reported to the FMS Contractor. - u.
+Completinge and managinge all paperwork and maintaining employment records. - v.
 Select an FMS Contractor upon enrollment into CDASS. - 2.
 Member/AR responsibilities for Verification: - a.
-Sign and return a responsibilities acknowledgement form for activities listed in Section 8.7514.G to the Case Manager. - 3.
+Sign and return a responsibilities acknowledgement form for activities listed in Section 8.7514.07G to the Case Manager. - 3.
 Members utilizing CDASS have the following rights: - a.
-To receive training on managing CDASS. - b.
-To receive program materials in accessible format. - c.
-To receive advance Notification of changes to CDASS. - d.
-To participate in Department-sponsored opportunities for input. - e.
-To transition to alternative service delivery options at any time.
+Right tTo receive training on managing CDASS. - b.
+Right tTo receive program materials in accessible format. - c.
+Right tTo receive advance Notification of changes to CDASS. - d.
+Right tTo participate in Department-sponsored opportunities for input. - e.
+Members using CDASS have the right tTo transition to alternative service delivery options at any time.
 The Case Manager shall coordinate the transition and Referral process. - f.
-To request a Reassessment if the Member's level of service needs have changed. - g.
-To revise the ASMP at any time with Case Manager approval.
+ATo-member/AR may request a Reassessment if the Member's level of service needs have changed. - g.
+A member/AR mayTo revise the ASMP at any time with Case Manager approval.